 The standard sample volume used for BactoBox is approximately 100µL.
 In most instances, a 1:100 dilution is prepared by transferring the 100µL primary sample to 9.9mL of BactoBox-compatible diluent.
 Consequently, the typical measured sample volume is around 10mL.
 Although the minimum volume required for a measurement is 4mL, it is generally recommended to use a final sample volume of 10mL for optimal results.

 What are the prerequisites for a successful BactoBox measurement?

 - Conductivity: BactoBox detects the electrical signatures of bacteria without requiring labels or tags, such as fluorophores.
 However, to differentiate intact cells from other particle types (e.g., dead cells), it is crucial to maintain a conductivity between 1,600-2,100 µS/cm in the final sample.
-This can be easily achieved by diluting the primary sample in BactoBox diluent, which is a diluted form of phosphate-buffered saline (PBS).
+This can be easily achieved by diluting the primary sample in BactoBox-compatible diluent, which is a diluted phosphate-buffered saline (PBS).

 - Single-cell suspension: BactoBox features a measurement channel that allows only particles with a diameter smaller than 5 µm to enter.
 Bacteria often auto-aggregate, forming clumps that must be dispersed for accurate BactoBox measurements (or plate counts).
 To assist with this process, we provide efficient sample workup protocols that effectively disaggregate clumps without rupturing bacterial membranes.

 - Concentration: The total particle concentration must not exceed 5,000,000 total particles/mL, and the intact cell concentration should range from 10,000 to 5,000,000 intact cells/mL.
 If the concentration is higher than the recommended range, simply dilute the sample.
 If the concentration is lower, consider using a more concentrated sample in the dilution series or concentrating the bacteria through methods such as centrifugation or filtration.